Designations Congruent with Things: Chapter 23

 “OhIwasnotgoingt’dothis,” Newt says in a moderately intelligible slide, trying to come up on one elbow, but getting held down by Hermann, who shifts his hand from Newt’s neck to his chest in a clear gambit to maximize his unfair positional advantage.

-Newt could hold people down one handed too, if he wanted to, and the hypothetical people were tired, and he could sort of kneel on them and get his whole force vector to be perfectly vertical.
+Newt could hold people down one handed too, if he wanted to, and the hypothetical people were tired, and he could sort of kneel on them with his whole force vector being perfectly vertical.

-When there is no subsequent talking, Newt realizes that Hermann is doing a thing with a phone.
+When there’s no subsequent talking, Newt realizes Hermann is doing a thing with a phone.

 A thing like calling someone, maybe.